Consensys/doc.web3signer/docs/HowTo/Configure-Slashing-Protection.md

 You can import or export the slashing protection database.
 When importing, additional entries are added to the existing database.

-Web3Signer supports importing or exporting using the [Complete] interchange format.
+Web3Signer supports importing or exporting using the [validator client interchange format].
 Use the [`eth2 import`](../Reference/CLI/CLI-Subcommands.md#eth2-import) and [`eth2 export`](../Reference/CLI/CLI-Subcommands.md#eth2-export) to import or export files.